allabux21/gwright99.github.io/flask-blueprint/06-interlude-01-philosophy-of-flask-application-architecture.md

 ### Choosing Your Flask Application Invocation Model
 Not gonna lie, i found this WAAAAY more challenging than it had any right to be.

 Before you continue, go read [How to Run a Flask Application](https://www.twilio.com/blog/how-run-flask-application) by Miguel Grinberg.
-It succinctly describes how the invocation of the Flask development web server has changed over time (`app.run()` vs. `flask run`), and provides the foundation upon which we will decide how to invoke on a go-forward basis.
+It succinctly describes how the invocation of the Flask development web server has changed over time (`app.run()` vs. `flask run`), and provides the foundation to decide our own preferred invocation model.

 TLDR:
 1. `flask run` is the newest invocation method and is recommended by the Flask project (_not surprising, they obviously created this functionality for reason_).